Diagnostic Medical Sonography (M)

 Accreditation

-The professional and clinical programs affiliated with CUW are accredited, upon recommendation of the Joint Review Committee on education in Diagnostic Medical Sonography (JRCDMS), by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+The DMS program at CUW and the professional affiliated clinical program (Aurora) are both accredited, upon recommendation of the Joint Review Committee on education in Diagnostic Medical Sonography (JRCDMS), by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).

 Admission Requirement

-Diagnostic Medical Sonography (DMS) students are accepted at CUW under the general admissions requirements for the pre-professional to begin the pre-requisite coursework.
+Diagnostic Medical Sonography (DMS) students are accepted at CUW under the general admissions requirements to begin the pre-requisite coursework.
 Students are encouraged to seek advising as soon as they are considering DMS as a major.
-They will be required to complete all the pre-professional coursework and activities to apply to the professional phase of the major.
+They will be required to complete all the pre-professional coursework and other requirements to apply to the professional phase of the major.
 Since the requirements are rigorous, students interested in the DMS program are strongly encouraged to obtain the required CNA license and work hours prior to starting their sophomore year at CUW.

 Pre-Professional Requirements